siran/writing/posts/_drafts/Sound From Energy Flow.md

 stable arrangement of distinct closures at all.

-## Dissipation
+## Dissipation and its disappearance

-Sound dissipates.
-Source-free Maxwell transport is time-reversible.
-The tension is resolved by the Entropy draft: dissipation occurs when a perturbation excites partial circulations in the toroidal closures that do not re-close into stable modes.
-Those open circulations — circulation that does not fold back on itself — radiate outward as EM transport.
-What acoustics calls "thermal dissipation" is, at the electromagnetic level, radiation from partial non-closing circulations.
-The energy goes back into the EM field, not into a separate thermal substance.
+Dissipation occurs when the driving perturbation excites partial internal circulations within the toroidal closures that do not re-close into stable modes.
+Those open circulations — circulation that does not fold back on itself — radiate outward as electromagnetic transport.
+What acoustics calls thermal dissipation is, at the electromagnetic level, radiation from partial non-closing circulations.
+The energy returns to the EM field, not to a separate thermal substance.

+Whether this happens depends on the driving frequency relative to the internal mode structure of the toroids.
+Each toroidal closure has a discrete set of natural internal frequencies $\omega_0 < \omega_1 < \omega_2 < \cdots$, set by its winding numbers and geometry.
+Three regimes follow.

+**Sub-resonant, $\omega \ll \omega_0$.**
+The perturbation is too slow to excite any internal circulation.
+The toroids move as rigid bodies, adiabatically tracking the displacement field.
+No partial circulations arise.
+Propagation is elastic and lossless.

+**Resonant, $\omega = \omega_n$.**
+The driving frequency matches a natural mode.
+The perturbation couples into a complete standing wave inside the closure — a circulation that does re-close.
+No open circulations arise.
+Energy is absorbed into the stable internal mode, not dissipated as radiation.

+**Inter-resonance, $\omega_n < \omega < \omega_{n+1}$.**
+The driving frequency lies between natural modes.
+Partial circulations are excited that cannot settle into a complete standing wave.
+These radiate.
+This is the dissipative regime.

+Sound therefore has an acoustic band structure — transparent windows and absorbing peaks — derived entirely from the internal electromagnetic mode structure of the toroidal closures.
+No phonon postulate is needed.

+**The coherent limit: superfluidity.**
+If all toroids in the medium occupy the same mode — every winding aligned, every phase synchronized — a perturbation either couples to the collective mode coherently or does not couple at all.
+The effective $\omega_0 \to 0$ and the entire acoustic spectrum falls in the sub-resonant regime.
+Propagation is lossless at all frequencies.
+This is the superfluid: not a separate phenomenon added to the framework, but the limit of full toroidal coherence in which the dissipation mechanism is structurally absent.

 ## What this closes

 - The acoustic wave equation requires no independent mechanical postulate.
-- The operator form $\partial_t^2 - v^2\,\nabla^2$ is universal because it
+- The operator $\partial_t^2 - v^2\,\nabla^2$ is the same at all scales;
-  comes from Maxwell; $v$ depends on the regime (fine-scale: $v = c$;
-  coarse-grained medium: $v = v_s \ll c$).
+  only $v$ changes, and that change is derived from the EM constitution of the medium.
-- Propagation speed $v_s$ is derived from the charge coupling stiffness $K$ and the mass density $\rho$, both EM quantities.
+- Propagation speed $v_s = \sqrt{K/\rho}$ is set entirely by charge coupling
+  stiffness and trapped-energy mass density — both EM quantities.
 - $v_s \ll c$ is forced by medium stability, not assumed.
-- Dissipation of sound = EM radiation from non-closing partial circulations, not an independent thermal mechanism.
+- Dissipation is frequency-gated by the internal EM mode structure of the
+  toroids: absent below $\omega_0$, absent at resonances, present between them.
+- Superfluidity is the fully coherent limit of the same structure.

 Acoustics is a slow, longitudinal, coarse-grained regime of Maxwell transport.
 No new ontology is introduced at any step.